skupperproject/skupper/tests/README.md

 - **[hello-world](e2e/hello-world/)**: A simple test to verify basic Skupper functionality by deploying frontend and backend components across Skupper sites.
 - **[iperf3-attached](e2e/iperf3-attached/)**: Tests the attached connector functionality by measuring network performance using iperf3.
+- [redis](e2e/redis/): A test to validate Skupper connectivity using a Redis deployment.

 ## Test Requirements